 My Firestick was running dangerously low on disk space until I did these easy Firestick / Fire TV disk space fixes.

 I started off with a measly 2.0 GB of free disk space on my Firestick.
-But ideally, this should be at least 4GB for my purpose: using the Firestick as a downloader box.
+But ideally, this should be at least 4GB for my purposes: using the Firestick as a downloader box.

 After you clear disk space on your Firestick, you usually see an immediate performance increase (much smoother menu navigation, faster app launches, etc).